-On Thursday, the 31st of March 2020, a group of 25 people were pushed back from Croatia to Bosnia.
+On Thursday, the 31st of March 2020, a group of 25 people were reportedly pushed back from Croatia to Bosnia.

 “what they do is fucking horrible, is very bad”, “they fucking make laugh of it”, “all were laughing”.

-In addition to this search, photos of their face were taken, and personal information (name, surname, age, country of origin) were asked and written down.
+He stated that in addition to this search, photos of their face were taken, and personal information (name, surname, age, country of origin) were asked and written down.

 “One officer starts beating you, and you go to another, another, another and they keep beating you, and the dogs were running after you”.
 The officers were hitting the head and the back : “All in my back, I had bruises and blood coming out”.